-HEN 112 English I (3.0 credits): This course is an introduction to college-level writing formats, concepts, and strategies.
+HEN 112 English I (3.0 credits): An introduction to college-level formats and research-based writing including thesis development, organizational strategies, and structure of arguments focused on purpose and audience.
+Students will learn to research topics and integrate research into their essays, using appropriate documentation and citations.
+Students will organize a portfolio of their writing that reflects writing processes they have learned with a minimum grade of "C" or placement by examination.
 Prerequisite: HEN 011 with a minimum grade of "C" or placement by examination.

 HEN 113 English II (3.0 credits): This course moves the student from writing basic papers to engaging in scholarly dialogue through critical thinking, reading, and writing.
+Students will develop evaluative, analytical, and rhetorical skills through focused discussions, presentations and a variety of research-based papers.
 Prerequisite: HEN 112 with a minimum grade of "C" or placement by examination.